-We have pulled together everything you said and developed the following summary.
+We have pulled together all responses from members and developed the following summary.
 This has been presented to the Ministry as our joint reply.

 Proposal 1: To cancel a service’s licence based on its provisional licence history

 The MoE asks you: "Do you agree that the MoE should be able to cancel a licence when there is evidence that a service provider is not consistently complying with the regulations?"

 Our reply: Strongly agree.
 But the wording of the amendment needs to be improved.

 - The wording needs to be strengthened from allowing this to be an option to requiring that the MoE “… must cancel a licence when there is evidence…”.
 This is important if there is to be consistency between and across MoE regional offices and to ensure that one service provider is not favoured over another.

 - All non-compliances must be included in the decision, whether non-compliance resulted in an actual licence downgrade or not.

 The MoE asks you: "Do you agree that the regulations should be more explicit in what the MoE can consider when cancelling a licence because of the service provider’s provisional licence history?"

 The MoE asks you: "Please give examples of what would be appropriate for the Secretary to consider when cancelling a licence"

 Our reply: Services on a provisional licence that incur further breaches and avoid receiving a second licence downgrade because of already being on a provisional licence; the service’s rate of serious accidents and injuries, written directives provided to the service that support the service to avoid being placed on a provisional licence, and non-compliances identified following serious incidents and children leaving unnoticed that do not result in a licence downgrade.